 After leaving the road on a marked path you enter some fields used for grazing cattle, particularly the dairy herd.
-The route follows the River Frome through some nice level countryside, the river is a great habitat and great for bird spotting including birds of prey.
+The route follows the River Frome through some flat countryside; the river is a great habitat and great for bird spotting, including birds of prey.

 The walking route takes you to the M5 motorway where there is a tunnel used by the farmer to move cows right under the motorway.
-This is quite surreal and a bit spooky, in wintertime or after rain good boots are the best footwear to walk with.
+This is quite surreal and spooky.
+In wintertime or after rain, good boots are the best footwear to walk with.

-Once out of the tunnel the fields open up and the path continues alongside the little river.
+Once out of the tunnel, the fields open up, and the path continues alongside the little river.
 This area is a floodplain as I found out and gets sodden or even flooded after persistent rain.
-The countryside pauses to cross the road marked Spring Hill on the map then back into the fields.
+Then you cross the road marked Spring Hill on the map, then back into the fields.

-The path then follows the river which eventually leads you onto the path on the Stroudwater Navigation canal.
-This section fo the canal has lots of reeds and waterfowl call this home.
+The path then follows the river.
+This eventually leads you onto the path on the Stroudwater Navigation canal.
+This section of the canal has lots of reeds and waterfowl call this home.
 I have spotted some common breeds here including moorhen, swans and mallards swimming in the water.

 Further along, you pass the Stonehouse Court Hotel and restaurant, a very nice wedding venue and hotel.
-From here the canal path leads you to near the town centre of Stonehouse.
-Following the Hight Street into the town you reach The Woolpack Inn, a nice pub with a choice of ciders and free WIFI.
+Next, a path leads you to near the town centre of Stonehouse.
+Following the High Street into the town you reach The Woolpack Inn, a friendly pub with a choice of ciders and free Wi-Fi.

 After a beer or two, there is a bus stop very near which travels onwards to Gloucester or into Stroud.